gmp26/site/Readme.md

 ####`sources/layouts`

 	These are html page layouts used by pages within the site.
 The documents in `sources/pages` are compiled into html and then inserted into one of these layouts in order to make a final html page.

-####`sources/pages`

-	`sources/pages/foo.md` will be compiled by `grunt` and can be previewed at http://localhost:9000/pages/foo.html or at the URL specified in `foo.md` metadata.

-	Metadata
+Pages indicate which layout to use by setting the 'layout' metadata field.

 ####`sources/data`

 	A data model for the site, mostly written in yaml.
+Not sure whether this will stay around.
+####`sources/files`

+	Contains precompiled files e.g. html, images, pdfs, videos to be published as is.
+Will appear at <serverRootUrl>/files.

+####`sources/pervasiveIdeas`

+	Mardkdown files containing pervasive ideas.
+See template.md for format.

+####`sources/resources`

+	Mardkdown files containing resources.
+See template.md for format.

+####`sources/resourceTypes`

+	Mardkdown files containing resource types.
+See template.md for format.

+####`sources/stations`

+	Mardkdown files containing stations.
+See template.md for format.

 Commands
 --------